 Its INN system symbol is JP.
 The IP is the official pharmacopoeia of India.
-Indian Pharmacopoeia Commission (IPC) has been published IP under the authority of the Ministry of Health & Family Welfare, Government of India.
-For manufacturing, selling medicine in India market IPC sets standards.
+Indian Pharmacopoeia Commission (IPC) has published IP under the authority of the Ministry of Health & Family Welfare, Government of India.
+For manufacturing, and selling medicine in the Indian market IPC sets standards.

 IP-2018 contains 4 Volumes incorporating 220 new monographs (Chemical Monographs (170), Herbal Monographs (15), Veterinary monographs (14), Blood and Blood-related products (10), Biotechnology-Derived Therapeutic Products (06), Radiopharmaceutical monographs (03), Vaccines and Immunosera for Human use monographs (02)) as well as 366 revised monographs and 7 omissions.

 Its INN system symbol is ChP.
-The Pharmacopoeia Commission under the authority of the Ministry of Health of the People’s Republic of China has been published the Pharmacopoeia of the People’s Republic of China (PPRC) or ChP.
-ChP is an official compendium of drugs which covering traditional Chinese and western medicines, which includes information but not limited to description, the standards of purity, test, precaution, storage, strength and dosage for each drug.
+The Pharmacopoeia Commission under the authority of the Ministry of Health of the People’s Republic of China has published the Pharmacopoeia of the People’s Republic of China (PPRC) or ChP.
+ChP is an official compendium of drugs covering traditional Chinese and Western medicines, which includes information but not limited to description, the standards of purity, test, precaution, storage, strength, and dosage for each drug.
 Also, it is recognized as the official Chinese pharmacopoeia by the WHO.

 - Monographs of Volume I deal with Chinese material medica and pared slice, Chinese traditional patent medicines, vegetable oil/fat, and its extract, single ingredient of Chinese crude drug preparations etc.

-- Monographs of Volume II contains antibiotics, chemical drugs, biochemical preparations, Radiopharmaceuticals as well as excipients for pharmaceutical use.
+- Monographs of Volume II contain antibiotics, chemical drugs, biochemical preparations, Radiopharmaceuticals as well as excipients for pharmaceutical use.

 - Monographs of Volume III deal with biological products.